IkerGalardi/LMake/README.md

 You can contribute to the project in two ways: writing issues and contribute code.
 As a lmake user, if you want to report a bug or ask for a feature writing issues is the most efficient thing to do.
 Else, if you want to contribute code, you can create a pull request.
 For more information check the [contributing](docs/Contributing.md) document.

 ## Versioning scheme
-To learn more about the versioning check [this](docs/Versions.md) document.
+This project uses the semver versioning system, to learn more about the versioning check [this](docs/Versions.md) document.